Luceos/laravel-kittens/README.md

 - `php artisan meow`
 - `php artisan meow:list`

+Available kitten types are: Basic, Curious, Funny, Grumpy, Moon, Nyan, Schrodinger

 ###Troubleshooting
 If the command isn't displayed among other artisan commands, try running `php artisan clear-compiled` first.

 ###Contribute
 Feel free to make PRs if you wish to contribute to the package.
+Just check out some of the examples in the Toniperic\Kittens\Kittens namespace!